 A studio course that will emphasize compositional development by working from memory, imagination, other works of art and life.
 The use of a wide variety of media will be encouraged including, but not limited to, drawing, painting, printmaking and collage.
 Students will be required to create an independent body of work that explores an individual direction in pictorial construction.
 In addition to this independent project, course work will consist of slide lectures, individual and group critiques, in-class studio experiments and field trips.

 Requisite: ARHA 222, 326 or 327.
 Limited to 8 students.
 Spring semester.
-Professor R. Sweeney.2016-17: Not offered
+Professor R. Sweeney.2017-18: Offered in Spring 2018

 A studio course that investigates more advanced techniques and concepts in sculpture leading to individual exploration and development.
 Projects cover figurative and abstract problems based on both traditional themes and contemporary developments in sculpture, including: clay modeling, carving, wood and steel fabrication, casting, and mixed-media construction.
 Weekly in-class discussion and critiques will be held.
 Two two-hour class meetings per week.

 Requisite: ARHA 214 or consent of the instructor.
 Limited to 12 students.
 Spring semester.
-Professor Keller.2016-17: Not offered
+Professor Keller.2017-18: Offered in Spring 2018

 This course offers students knowledgeable in the basic principles and skills of painting and drawing an opportunity to investigate personal directions in painting.
 Assignments will be collectively as well as individually directed.
 Discussions of the course work will assume the form of group as well as individual critiques.
 Two three-hour class meetings per week.